weiping-playnext/Zenject/Documentation/MemoryPools.md

 }
 ```

 In most cases, you will probably only have to implement the Reinitialize method.
-For example, let's introduce some state to our first example by adding a Position value to Foo:
+For example, let's introduce some state to our first example by adding a Position value to `Foo`:

 ```csharp
 public class Foo